Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Introduction

-Many organisations in the initial states explored blockchain individually and now need ways to share information with their industry partners who may have applications built on other blockchain platforms \cite{interoperability_2}.
+Many organisations in the initial states explored blockchain individually and now need ways to share information with their industry partners who may have applications built on other blockchain platforms~\cite{interoperability_2}.
 Consider the scenario of a supply chain where multiple organisations/entities participate and exchange information.
 Let these entities be a food-grain industry, a logistic company to transport the products, a grocery chain retail company, and a financial payment service.
-For the efficient running of such a supply chain, the information must flow between the entities despite their underlying systems.
-Since no all-in-one blockchain can support every specific application, these entities may use different blockchain platforms that suit their needs.
+For the efficient operation of such a supply chain, information must flow between entities despite their underlying systems.
+Since no single blockchain platform can support all application requirements, different entities often adopt platforms tailored to their specific needs.
 In this scenario, with existing traditional blockchains, information sharing becomes very challenging since each blockchain may have different underlying security features and consensus protocols.
 Consider another scenario in healthcare that has several entities, such as hospitals/health clinics, health monitoring services, pharmacy chains, payment channels, and insurance/claims services.
 The hospitals/clinics have the health details of the patients, and they may use health monitoring devices to track the health metrics of their patients.
-They have to share the medication details of the patients with the pharmacy chains, where the patients can collect their prescriptions and pay through some payment channels.
+They have to share the medication details of the patients with pharmacy chains, where the patients can collect their prescriptions and pay through some payment channels.
 In situations with some claims or insurance, the information must also flow to these entities.
-Information sharing becomes challenging if these entities have developed their solutions on separate blockchains.
-These scenarios point to the need to have interoperability among blockchains.
-The drawbacks of single-layer blockchains has pushed the need for multilayer blockchains, and a few solutions have already come up to bridge the gap.
-Following are the contributions of this paper.
+Information sharing becomes challenging if these entities develop their solutions on separate blockchains.
+These scenarios point to the need for interoperability among blockchains.
+The drawbacks of single-layer blockchains have pushed the need for multilayer blockchains, and a few solutions have already come up to bridge the gap.